 All items are presented from easiest to hardest according to orthotactic probability.
 Within each intervention module the items are automatically presented while the instructor plays a key role in providing corrective feedback about decoding accuracy.
 All activity within each module (eg, presented items, response accuracy, response times) are logged for each user.

-WordDriver will run in any "modern" browser.
-It's usually advisable to operate in "full screen" mode (eg press F11).
+WordDriver will run in any "modern" browser on computers and tablets.
+On computers, it's usually advisable to operate in "full screen" mode (eg press F11).
 The "Loader module" starts first and allows you to make selections for a User "number plate" (ie ID) and "driver licence" (ie required module/level).
 You then click the "Number plate" button to begin a corresponding "Driver" session.